AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 At 3rd level, you gain a way to influence creatures around you.
 Choose one according to the [[Paragon Ideals.canvas|ideal]] you hold:

 #### Minor Disruption
 Your actions elevate yourself above others, either to further your own goals or even the playing field.
-When you and another creature compete using a skill (for example: [[Action Economy#^b70e3f|brawl action]] check, disarm check, insight check, stealth check, etc.), you may use this feature to subtract 1d4 from your opponent's roll or DC.
-You may also aid an ally within 30' this way by using a reaction.
+When you and another creature compete using a skill (for example: [[Action Economy#^b70e3f|brawl]] check, insight check, [[Action Economy#^284a7e|hide]] check, etc.), you may use this feature to subtract 1d4 from your opponent's roll or DC.
+You may also aid an ally within 20' this way by using a reaction.
 You also gain 1 proficiency level in the Deception skill.

 #### Minor Guidance
 Your actions lead and guide others.
-When you and an ally within 30' roll to complete the same task, you may use this feature to subtract 1d4 from the result you rolled, and add the same amount + your Willpower modifier to your ally's roll.
+When you and an ally within 20' roll to complete the same task, you may use this feature to subtract 1d4 from the result you rolled, and add the same amount + your Willpower modifier to your ally's roll.
 You also gain 1 proficiency level in the Persuasion skill.

 ### Invoke Karma